 Cyber criminal's tactics

-Let's remember, you can not be sure whether they have been monitoring your activity or not at this point.
-Their primary goal is for you to click on the malicious link.
-If you pay the ransom, it would be an added bonus.
+Let's remember, you can not be sure at this point whether they have been monitoring your activity.
+Their primary goal is for you to pay the ransom.

-Designed to illicit feelings of shock, shame and humiliation, but once again, there are no specifics, with a statement that is vague and realistically, would be relevant to most people's online activity.
+Designed to elicit feelings of shock, shame and humiliation, but once again, there are no specifics, with a statement that is vague and realistically, this would potentially be relevant to most people's online activity.

 Just like DFS' bank holiday offers or Amazon's Black Friday deals, having a short timeframe creates a feeling of urgency and often a knee-jerk reaction to click on the link (or purchase the latest Amazon gadget, again!)